-"For almost 70 years, ISO has produced voluntary consensus-based standards that have driven industrial progress, spurred global commerce, and improved health, safety and the environment,” says Acting ISO Secretary-General Kevin McKinley.
+"For the past 70 years, ISO has developed standards that drive industrial progress, promote global commerce and improve health, safety and the environment.
+But this is just the beginning", says Dr Zhang.

 “Looking to the future, it is clear that our world faces many challenges that cut across national borders.
 Climate change, water scarcity, cyber security and large-scale migration are just some of the issues we face today that require integrated, international action.”

 Many of these challenges have been included in the 17 Sustainable Development Goals (SDGs) adopted by the United Nations as part of their 2030 Agenda for Sustainable Development.
 Launched in 2015, the SDGs set ambitious targets for the next 15 years and will help concentrate international action to end poverty, protect the planet and ensure prosperity for all.

 “The ISO community has many standards that can help organizations and companies address this agenda,” says the ISO President.
 “We are ready to provide efficient tools to help the different communities worldwide face up to these challenges and shape a better world.”
 The future of standardization is promising.